tsimbalar/BeyondStringBasedLogging/Braindump.md

-now you have to extract data from text ... it can be done, there's lots of tools to in gest log messages, but if you go back up , we had the information, it was separated !
+now you have to extract data from text ... it can be done, there's lots of tools to in gest log messages, but if you go back up , we had the information, it was separated ! (logstash, kibana ... )

  it's silly, it was well separated in the first place :